lillyvuchkova/BibiAI/README.md

 This project moves the needle from **Awareness** to **Retention**.
 It demonstrates a deep understanding of user psychology, technical constraints in emerging markets, and the power of the Binance brand.

 ---
+---

+## 🎙️ Dev Notes: Why I built this
+I was standing at the **Money Expo Mexico** booth when I saw an older gentleman struggling to find the "Deposit" button because the venue's neon lights were reflecting on his screen, and the Wi-Fi was crawling.

+That’s when it hit me: We don't need more documentation; we need a **friend in the app.** BiBi Agent is my attempt to take the stress out of the "First Trade" experience.
+It’s not just code—it’s about making sure crypto is accessible to everyone, regardless of their technical background or the venue's internet speed.

 *Created by Lilia Vuchkova for the OpenClaw - Binance Social Contest 2026.*